rdmullett/voron_serial_plate/README.md

 	7. Export as STL with the little "STL" button on the toolbar on the left
 	8. Gaze in awe at my SCAD code because this is my first project using it.

+Credit for the V0 remix goes to oldfartt from thingiverse: https://www.thingiverse.com/thing:4947518